A Personalized Treatment for Every Patient

 I have gum disease, can I get dental implants?

-If you currently have gum disease or have suffered from the infection in the past, you are still a good candidate for dental implants.
+If you currently have gum disease or have suffered from the infection in the past, you are still a potential candidate for dental implants.
 For patients who currently have the disease, you can receive treatment that will restore your gum health and allow you to get implants.
-Here at our San Diego county dental office, we offer scaling and root planing treatment or laser therapy with LANAP that will help remove any infection in your gums.
+Here at our Vista dental office, we offer scaling and root planing treatment or laser therapy with LANAP that will help remove any infection in your gums.

 I have a weak jawbone, can I still get dental implants?

-Yes, if you’ve suffered from bone loss because you’re missing teeth, we offer bone grafting to help regenerate your jawbone so you can receive dental implants.
+Yes!
+If you’ve suffered from bone loss because you’re missing teeth, Dr. Henninger offers offer bone grafting to help regenerate your jawbone so you can receive dental implants.
 The bone grafting procedure helps improve your functionality to eat and speak with ease, plus it enhances your appearance which makes you look a lot younger than before.
-The procedure is safe and efficiently done by our dentist, so you’ll be able to receive implants in no time.
+The procedure is safe and efficiently done by our San Diego dental implant provider, so you’ll be able to receive implants in no time.

 Do you offer sedation for dental implant treatment and supplemental procedures?

 Yes!
-We offer IV sedation for our dental implant and supplemental procedures.
+We offer IV sedation for dental implant placement and supplemental procedures.
 During your consultation, Dr. Henninger can explain to you how the sedation process works and offer alternatives based on your individual needs.
-IV sedation is safe and works fast, so it’s oftentimes a more preferred sedative for our patients.
+IV sedation is safe and works fast, so it’s often a more preferred sedative for our patients.